 You may not notice an increase in blood pressure during pregnancy until it's dangerously high.
-So it's critical for all pregnant women to watch for symptoms of preeclampsia, which include:
+So, it's critical for all pregnant women have regular scheduled visits with their obstetrician to check blood pressure and to watch for symptoms of preeclampsia, which include:

 - Rapid weight gain of 2 to 5 pounds in a single week

-If preeclampsia progresses from mild to moderate or severe, you may begin to notice other symptoms, such as:
+If preeclampsia progresses to severe, you may begin to notice other symptoms, such as: